GoodAI/SpaceEngineersGym/docs/walking_robot.md

 - the last parameter, g:2, specifies the gravity.. g:1 is the default - 1g (9.81 m/(s*s))
 but it might make sense to use e.g. 2g because with 1g the robot just slides on the terrain (even if it isn't sloped) and it looks quite unrealistic
 (don't use more than g:5)

+## Inverse kinematics

+To switch the IK dataset, go to the InverseKinematics folder, delete the current amp.txt file and replace it with either `amp_original.txt` or `amp_pointing_down.txt` (rename them to amp.txt because that's the name the game will be looking for)